WHAT TO DO IN VILLAJOYOSA, COSTA BLANCA, SPAIN

 Stroll the Town

-I don’t even claim to have seen many Spanish towns or cities, but I am sure that Villajoyosa is one of the most colorful places in Spain.
+I don’t even claim to have seen many Spanish towns or cities, but I am sure that Villajoyosa is one of Spain’s most colorful places.

 Villajoyosa´s colorful houses made my heart jump.